amanxsays/Sluice/README.md

 ```

 Requires a running Docker daemon — most tests spin up a disposable Postgres container via Testcontainers per run.
 The pure-logic test classes (`BackoffCalculatorTest`, `CronScheduleCalculatorTest`) don't touch Docker at all and run in milliseconds.

+The same suite runs automatically on every push via [GitHub Actions](.github/workflows/ci.yml) — no Docker Desktop to remember to start; GitHub's runners have Docker available by default.
+One test, `WorkerTest.processOnceUsesRetryAfterOnRateLimit`, depends on a real `mock-upstream` instance being reachable over HTTP: locally, where it usually is, the test genuinely verifies the `Retry-After` behavior end-to-end; on a bare CI runner where nothing but Postgres is provisioned, it skips cleanly via `Assumptions.assumeTrue(...)` rather than failing — a missing optional dependency and a real regression are different situations and are reported differently on purpose.

 ## Benchmark results